EU Global Human Rights Sanctions Regime

 The EU Global Human Rights Sanctions Mechanism is a mechanism of the Council of the European Union to punish personnel from non-EU countries responsible for gross violations of human rights.
 Inspired by the Global Magnitsky Act in the US, the mechanism permits the EU to maintain a list of human rights violators around the globe, imposing on them various sanctions, such as visa bans or asset freezes, on behalf of the entire bloc.
+The mechanism was adopted by the Foreign Affairs Council on 7 December 2020 under Council Regulation (EU) 2020/1998 and Council Decision (CFSP) 2020/1999.
+As of December 2025, the Council had prolonged the list of sanctioned individuals and entities through December 8, 2026, with restrictive measures applying to 135 individuals and 37 entities.

 Background

 In its history, the EU has on multiple occasions imposed sanctions on other countries for human rights violations.
 Some of the examples include an arm embargo imposed on China since 1989 for the Tiananmen Square Massacre, or asset freezes on certain officials in Iran who repressed and tortured human right activists.
 However, those were individual sanctions which only targeted particular countries.
 This approach of adopting a new sanction policy for each country has its limitations, such as the time required to go through the legislation process in the EU or the political implications the process may bring.

 In 2016, the US enacted the Global Magnitsky Act which allows the US government to impose sanctions on human right violators on a global scope.
 Multiple countries, including several members of the EU, soon followed the US's lead and enacted similar legislations to crack down on foreign human right violations.
 Estonia passed a law in 2016 banning foreigners deemed guilty of human right abuse from entering the country.
 Lithuania, Latvia, and the United Kingdom, which was a member of the EU at that time, also followed suit and passed similar laws.
 Additionally, the Dutch parliament has on multiple occasions requested the Dutch government to initiate a similar legislation.
 However, the Dutch government refused and argued that such a legislation will be more effective if passed on the EU level, which led to the discussion of an EU level human rights sanction regime later.